Overconvergent \(p\)-adic modular forms for small primes#

 sage: OverconvergentModularForms(3, 0, 1/2)

-Space of 3-adic 1/2-overconvergent modular forms of weight-character 0 over Rational Field
+Space of 3-adic 1/2-overconvergent modular forms

 sage: OverconvergentModularForms(3, 16, 1/2)

-Space of 3-adic 1/2-overconvergent modular forms of weight-character 16 over Rational Field
+Space of 3-adic 1/2-overconvergent modular forms

-sage: OverconvergentModularForms(3, 3, 1/2, char = DirichletGroup(3,QQ).0)
+sage: OverconvergentModularForms(3, 3, 1/2, char=DirichletGroup(3,QQ).0)

-Space of 3-adic 1/2-overconvergent modular forms of weight-character (3, 3, [-1]) over Rational Field
+of weight-character (3, 3, [-1]) over Rational Field

-class sage.modular.overconvergent.genus0.OverconvergentModularFormsSpace(prime, weight, radius, base_ring, prec, char)#
+class sage.modular.overconvergent.genus0.OverconvergentModularFormsSpace(prime, weight, radius, base_ring, prec, char)[source]#

 Bases: Module